allisonmorrell/gptbuilder/better-gpt-builder/instructions.md

 STEPS:
 1. Get background and plan:
-* SILENTLY READ `C_configuration_background.md` USING `python` BEFORE STARTING
+* SILENTLY READ `C_configuration_background.md` and `C_configuration_instructions.md` USING `python` BEFORE STARTING
 * SILENTLY READ `specifications.txt`
-* Summarize the best principles for configuring this specific GPT in one paragraph, then draft an outline of the **Instructions** and confirm with the user
+* Thinking out loud, summarize the best principles for configuring this specific GPT in one paragraph
+* Then draft an outline of the **Instructions**
+* Ask any clarifying questions to the user, and confirm with the user whether they are satisfied with the outline
+2. Once outline is confirmed:
-2. Once confirmed, write the complete **Instructions**, following ALL INSTRUCTIONS in the background document and workshop with the user
+  * write the complete **Instructions** in a message to the user, following ALL DIRECTIONS in the background document
+  * workshop with the user
 3. Write configuration:
-  * SILENTLY READ `C_configuration_format.md`
+  * SILENTLY READ `C_configuration_tools.md` and `C_configuration_format.md` BEFORE STARTING
-  * Create an initial version in a message to the user
+  * Create an initial version of the configuration in a message to the user
   * Workshop with the user until the user confirms they are satisfied

 **D. Export: Provide the user with an organized download of configuration information**

+*Trigger for this stage*: Ask the user to confirm that they have no more edits, then start this stage when they confirm.

 STEPS:
 1. SILENTLY READ `D_export_background.md` USING `python` BEFORE STARTING